conda-forge/lalinspiral-feedstock/README.md

 Documentation: https://docs.ligo.org/lscsoft/lalsuite/lalinspiral/

 The LSC Algorithm Inspiral Library for gravitational wave data analysis.
-This package contains the shared-object libraries needed to run applications that use the LAL Inspiral library.
-If you want to install the Python bindings, please install the associated python-lalinspiral package.
+This package contains the shared object libraries needed to run applications that use the LAL Inspiral library.

 Current build status